senthilsweb/observability/README.md

 OPENOBSERVE_USERNAME=root_user@example.com
 OPENOBSERVE_PASSWORD=root_password
 ```

-2. Adjust the log files location in both the `config.yml` and `fluent-bit.conf` located inside `config` folder.
-You can use both or disable/remove any one of the collectors.
+3. Edit `config.yml` and `fluent-bit.conf` located inside your root `config` folder with the path of the log files.
+You can use bothor disable/remove any one of the collectors.

-### Fluent-bit Configuration
+**Fluent-bit Configuration**

 ```fluent-bit.conf
 [INPUT]